-We will use heart dataset which contains several health parameters from IEEE port.
-We have processed the datasets and split the dataset into train and test data.
-We need to train the machine learning algorithm using the training data then we will test the machine learning algorithm model with the test data.
+To develop prediction model heart dataset from IEEE port is used and the dataset contains several health parameters.
+In the first stage dataset will be processed and split into train and test data.
+In the second stage the dataset is used to train the machine learning algorithm using the training data.
+Finally same initial dataset is used to test the machine learning algorithm model with the test data.